equinor/radix-operator/docs/RBAC.md

   - Purpose: Give access all operations needed to fully operate the radix-api
   - Created by: Helm chart
   - Cluster role binding: \<env-namespace\>-radix-api
-  - Accesses:
-    - Get and list RRs, RAs and RDs
-    - Get and list namespaces
-    - Get and list jobs
-    - Get list and create radix jobs
-    - Get list and watch service accounts

 #### Clusterrole bindings